twinj/InStruct4j/README.md

 > - Datum Pre requisties can be plugged in
 > - Datum flags which switch; display, caching and memory behaviour.
-> - Handles many data types and sizes; E.g. DWORD, UINT32, WORD, BYTE, QWORD, ULONG64, FLAGS, ENUMS... if a datatype does not exist it can be created very easily following the [IDatum] design pattern.
+> - Handles many data types and sizes; E.g. DWORD, UINT32, WORD, BYTE, QWORD, ULONG64, FLAGS, ENUMS... if a datatype does not exist it can be created very easily following the [IDatum] design pattern and built in interfaces.

-Overall this engine allows you to create several parsing strategies via the [TParser.Strategy] interface for your different among your particular file types.

-Several parsers can be created instantiated for several files or arrays.
+Several parsers can be instantiated for several files or arrays.
 A TParser caches whichever values you need in between each stream use.

 The stream is automatically closed during each session.

-Each [Datum] or variable read can be tested and edited for individual behaviours.
+Each [Datum] or variable read can be tested and edited for individual behaviours and assertions

 Below is an example which showcases most of the features.
 A more complete feature set will be released as the parser becomes more specialised.